elephantscale/es-training-new/course-outlines/apache-flink.md

-# Apache Flink, Introduction and Advanced
+# Apache Flink

 © Elephant Scale

-November 23, 2022
+November 29, 2022

 * Flink is one of the best-of-breed stream-processing frameworks, concentrating on just stream processing and doing it extremely well.